Unity-Technologies/com.unity.multiplayer.rfcs/text/0026-serialization.md

 ### Sending to multiple remote clients

-Sending to remote clients is a bit more complex because each client has its own FastNetworkWriter, and each may or may not be full enough to trigger a batch to be sent.
+Sending to remote clients is a bit more complex because each client has its own FastBufferWriter, and each may or may not be full enough to trigger a batch to be sent.

 In this case, `GetSizeUpperBound()` isn't called.
-Instead, a `NativeArray<byte>` is constructed using `Allocator.Temp` - a bump allocator that effectively operates the same way as allocating stack memory - and a new FastNetworkWriter is created wrapping that NativeArray (which does not cause an allocation, as FastNetworkWriter is a struct).
+Instead, a `NativeArray<byte>` is constructed using `Allocator.Temp` - a bump allocator that effectively operates the same way as allocating stack memory - and a new FastBufferWriter is created wrapping that NativeArray (which does not cause an allocation, as FastBufferWriter is a struct).
 The data is then serialized once to that writer instead of an existing client's writer.

 Afterward, a `MessageHeader` is created and fully initialized with the size of the serialized data, then each requested client destination is iterated.
-Since we know the actual size of the data, we can skip the call to `GetSizeUpperBound()` in this case (which is meant to be a more efficient alternative to creating a temp buffer and copying), and we can use the actual size to determine whether or not to send the current batch before writing a new one.
+Since we know the actual size of the data, we can skip the call to `GetSizeUpperBound()` in this case (which is meant to be a more efficient alternative to creating a temp buffer and copying), and we can use the actual size to determine whether or not to enqueue the current batch and create a new one.
 We then write the header (which is the same for all clients) and then copy the serialized data (using `UnsafeUtility.MemCpy`) into the destination buffer.

 ### Sending to a local client (loopback)